Great American Novel: Racial and gender commentary

 Multiple commentators have noted the concept's relation to racial and national identity, be it influence from by large-scale immigration, which brought forth authors closely aligned with the Great American Novel or novels detailing marginalized peoples, some furthermore trying to "bridge the racial divide".
 Commenting upon the idea's racial aspects and presence in popular consciousness, Hugh Kenner wrote in a 1953 issue of Perspective that:

 The lad who was going to produce 'The Great American Novel' as soon as he had gotten his mind around his adolescent experience is part of the folklore of the 'twenties, and the prevalence of this myth documents the awareness of the young American of thirty years ago that the consciousness of his race remained uncreated.

 Gertrude Stein and Joyce Carol Oates are among women who have believed that the GAN was unattainable.
 Stein also thought her Jewish identity and homosexuality restricted her.

 Perrin, Andrew Hoberek and Barbara Probst Solomon all noted that the '70s saw Jews pursue the GAN.
 Perrin said it was a boom decade for, what Hoberek called, the "Jewish GAN".
 Solomon was by 1972 sick of "nice Jewish sons who are writing the GAN".
 Aaron Latham, in a 1971 article, highlighted Roth and Mailer as Jews who wanted to the write the next GJN and GAN, respectively.

 The Great American Novel's relation to masculinity was seen as a problem by female writers.
 Gertrude Stein once lamented that, as a lesbian Jewish woman, she would be unable to compose the Great American Novel.
 Joyce Carol Oates similarly felt that "a woman could write it, but then it wouldn't be the GAN".
 Viet Thanh Nguyen said that "[o]ne of the unspoken silences of the Great American Novel is the assumption that it can only be written by white men".
 Laura Miller wrote, in a Salon article, that "The presumption and the belligerence embodied in this ideal have put off many American women writers".
 She also noted that many characters in Great American Novel candidates are male: "the notion that a female figure might serve the same purpose undermines the very concept of the Great American Novel".
-Although British analyst Faye Hammill noted that Gentlemen Prefer Blondes by Anita Loos, was one of the few that 'doesn't stink'.
 Emily Temple of Literary Hub suggested that if the protagonist of Sylvia Plath's The Bell Jar (1963) were male it would likely be considered more seriously as a Great American Novel contender.